Tracheostomy tube - eatingTrach - eating

 - Choking and coughing while eating or drinking

-- Cough or fever or shortness of breath
+- Cough, fever, or shortness of breath

 - Food particles found in secretions from the tracheostomy